mwangi-hilda705/mwangi-hilda705/markdown-practice.md

       ## steps to make a commit in Git

-      -edit or create a file
+      -Edit or create a file
-      -write a message and commit the changes
+      -Write a message and commit the changes
-      -push the commit to the repository
+      -Push the commit to the repository

        ## tools i want to learn